SRVHS Weekly Bulletin

 P.O.
 Box 1004

 You may email them at: email@example.com for any questions or suggestions.
 They also accept corporate matching funds.
 Thank you for your support.

 NOW IS YOUR CHANCE TO GET INVOLVED!

 Preparations for Grad Night 2018 is in full swing!
 Drop by our work site at 12647 Alcosta Blvd., Bishop Ranch 15, Suite 100, San Ramon to see our progress.
 There are still a few areas that we need help from you to fill.
 As they say, “Many hands make light work.”
 Many of these do not require a large time commitment.
-We only have weeks left to create the most memorable grad night!
+We only less than one week left to create the most memorable grad night!

 Here are the areas we could use your assistance:

 Outdoor Activities Area (Design): Design the area where our kids play games and outdoor activities during the evening.
 Our incredible design chairs already have some great ideas for this project.
 Just need a fun loving parent to implement them.

 Massage Room (Design): Create the indoor oasis for our students to relax and get a massage after a hard day at graduation.
 Again, work with our amazing design chairs to bring their design to life.

 Casino (Activities): Work with one of our most experienced parents at casino activities to create the perfect poker tournament and casino activities for our kid card sharks on their special evening.

 Food Committee (Hospitality): Lend a hand to our great food chair to help organize the food donations and logistics to give our kids a night of incredible cuisine.